14 Days | May 2025 bookings open. $AUD8771 aprox pp, joining and concluding in Osaka.

 - Visits to many textile workshops, galleries, weaving centres, markets and villages.

-- Services of Tour Escort in addition to our Guest Lecturer.
+- Services of Valerie Kirk as our Guest Lecturer.

 - Services of well-qualified English speaking local guides.

-- Entrance fees to museums, galleries, and attractions included and mentioned in the itinerary.
+- Entrance fees to museums, galleries, and attractions as mentioned in the itinerary.

 - Comprehensive information kits.